-Build Alternatives - Project build alternatives would increase traffic on roads in Juneau, Haines, and Skagway relative to Alternative 1 - No Action.72 This would have the indirect effect of increasing traffic noise at receptors adjacent to these roads.
+Build Alternatives - Project build alternatives would increase traffic on roads in Juneau, Haines, and Skagway relative to Alternative 1 - No Action.
+This would have the indirect effect of increasing traffic noise at receptors adjacent to these roads.
 Although analysis of the need for noise abatement is not required by FHWA regulations for these indirect impacts, NAC73 noise levels are useful in their evaluation.

 Juneau - In most cases, exterior and interior noise exposure at sensitive receptors along Glacier Highway and Egan Drive with Alternatives 2B, 3, and 4A through 4D would be the same as estimated for Alternative 1 - No Action (Table 4-79).
 As Table 4-79 shows, two additional sensitive receptors would receive exterior peak-hour traffic noise at or above 65 dBA with Alternative 2B relative to Alternative 1 - No Action.
 Interior peak-hour noise levels would be at or above 50 dBA at 7 additional sensitive receptors with Alternative 2B (Table 4-79) relative to Alternative 1 - No Action.
-With Alternative 3, one more receptor would receive exterior peakhour traffic noise at or above 65 dBA and five more receptors would receive interior peak-hour noise levels at or above 50 dBA when compared to Alternative 1 - No Action (Table 4-79).
-With Alternatives 4A, 4B, and 4D, one more receptor would receive exterior peak-hour traffic noise at or above 65 dBA and five more receptor would receive at a five noise at or above 65 dBA and five more receptor would receive at a five noise at or above 65 dBA and five more receptor would receive at a five noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive at a five noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive at a first noise at or above 65 dBA and five more receptor would receive interior peak-hour traffic noise at or above 65 dBA and five more receptor would receive interior peak-hour noise levels at or above 50 dBA (Table 4-79) relative to Alternative 1 - No Action.
+With Alternative 3, one more receptor would receive exterior peak-hour traffic noise at or above 65 dBA and five more receptors would receive interior peak-hour noise levels at or above 50 dBA when compared to Alternative 1 - No Action (Table 4-79).
+With Alternatives 4A, 4B, and 4D, one more receptor would receive exterior peak-hour traffic noise at or above 65 dBA and five more receptor would receive exterior peak-hour traffic noise at or above 65 dBA and five more receptors would receive interior peak-hour noise levels at or above 50 dBA (Table 4-79) relative to Alternative 1 - No Action.
 For Alternative 4C, the only difference from Alternative 1 - No Action would be that one more receptor would receive interior peak-hour noise levels at or above 50 dBA (Table 4-79).